 Day 4: return hike to Grey Glacier

 Our final day of hiking completed the W Trek circuit.
 In a long day’s effort, we made the return hike to Grey Glacier.
 We set off at 8:30am with lightly packed day bags, leaving unnecessary heavy stuff behind.
 By mid-morning we reached the first lookout, and we made it to Refugio Grey by lunchtime.

 From here it was short walk to a close-up viewpoint of the glacier.
-Part of the South Patagonian Ice Field – the world’s largest ice field outside of Antarctica – it was an incredible sight.
+Part of the colossal South Patagonian Ice Field, it is an incredible sight!
 We ate our lunch here and savoured the moment, before heading back towards Paine Grande.
 We arrived back by early evening, victorious but shattered.